This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 Tablespoons Extra-virgin Olive Oil
+• 2 Tablespoons Extra-virgin Olive Oil, or avocado oil

 • 1 Medium Onion, diced